 Unfortunately, as you may notice when looking through video interview examples, candidates can feel less confident and seem less qualified simply because they are worried about their appearance in the video and their surroundings.
 You may also notice that you may experience unconscious biases that impact your willingness to hire an individual based on their appearance or even their surroundings.
 So, no matter how good the sample video interview questions and answers are because you can see the candidate as they are interviewing it can be difficult to know for certain if your decisions are actually based solely on their skills and experience or not.
 This is why automated phone interviews can be much more effective and help you level the playing field for all candidates by eliminating the temptation to give in to biases.

-While automated video interviews are not as effective as automated phone interviews, you can still gain a lot of valuable information by using one-way video interview questions and answers as inspiration for your screening questions in an automated phone interview.
+While automated video interviews are not as effective as automated phone interviews, you can still gain a lot of valuable information by using virtual video interview questions and answers as inspiration for your screening questions in an automated phone interview.
 Phone interviews are essentially a more effective version of a video interview because they offer the ability to focus exclusively on a candidate’s answers rather than their appearance or surroundings and they are more accessible to candidates as well.
 But, since both types of automated interviews use pre-recording to capture the questions you want to be asked, you can still gain a lot of inspiration from specifically pre-recorded video interview questions or even pre-recorded video interview examples if you want examples of answers too.

 These pre-recorded video interview questions and answers can be great inspiration for your automated phone interview questions (and desired answers).
 You can also use a video interview questions and answers PDF to get more ideas of good screening and interview questions to include in your phone interviews.
 Then once you have figured out what questions you want to ask, simply use an on-demand phone interview platform, like Qualifi, to record and send out your interview invites to hundreds of candidates as soon as they apply and get started on your new and streamlined hiring process!